How to Inspect a Crawl Space?: Steps, Checklist

 5. Inspect for signs of previous flooding or pipe bursts

-7. Check the electrical and utilities in the crawlspace
+7. Check the electrical and utilities in the crawl space

 1. Check for rodent droppings, nests, chewed insulation, or burrows